boomboomllc/boomboomllc.github.io/terms-of-service.md

 This agreement applies to all claims related to your use of the Service or these Terms, regardless of legal theory.

-You may opt out of this arbitration agreement by sending written notice within 30 days of first using the Service to [support@boomboom.email](mailto:support@boomboom.email).
+You may opt out of this arbitration agreement by sending written notice within 30 days of first using the Service to support@boomboom.email.
 Your opt-out notice must include your full name and a clear statement that you wish to opt out of arbitration.

 This section does not apply to claims that qualify for small claims court or where applicable law prohibits arbitration of certain disputes.

+Governing Law and Venue:
+These Terms and any dispute arising from them or the use of the Service will be governed by the laws of the State of California, without regard to conflict of law principles.
+Unless otherwise required by law or covered under arbitration, any legal action shall be brought exclusively in the state or federal courts located in Orange County, California, and you consent to the jurisdiction and venue of those courts.

 ## 12. Copyright Infringement & DMCA Policy